Game-Idiots/Music-Bot/README.md

 ### Resources

 This folder contains the Music bot service, packaged for Docker.
-Use the instructions below to run it locally or in a container.
+Use the instructions below to run it locally or in a container(recommended).

 ## Prerequisites